Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Restrictions on the implied propensity score model

-such that $\Var(Z|\bm{X} = \bm{x})$ is modeled as only varying with $c(\bm{x})$.
-Now, consider the dispersion measure used in the stable balancing weights paper:
+such that $\Var(Z|\bm{X} = \bm{x})$ only varies by $c(\bm{x})$ in the implied propensity score model.
+Now, consider the dispersion measure used for stable balancing weights:

-and again, $\Var(Z|\bm{X} = \bm{x})$ is modeled as only varying with $c(\bm{x})$.
-While this relationship may not hold for all $D(\cdot)$ functions, we can generally think of this formulation of the direct balancing problem as allowing us to model $E[Z|\bm{X} = \bm{x}]$ with all functions of covariates, but $\Var(Z|\bm{X} = \bm{x})$ with only the set of covariates that are balanced to the population.
-However, since this in general does not hold for an arbitrary function $g(\bm{x})$, this places substantial restrictions on what forms $g(\bm{x})$ can take for the implied propensity score model to be true.
-This $g(\bm{x})$ form can be identified for each $D(\cdot)$ by using the first order conditions \eqref{eq:ps1}-\eqref{eq:ps3} to solve for $\bm{\gamma}^Tg(\bm{x})$ as a function of $\bm{\alpha}_z^Tc(\bm{x})$.
+and again, $\Var(Z|\bm{X} = \bm{x})$ only varies by $c(\bm{x})$ in the implied propensity score model.
+While this relationship may not hold for every possible dispersion measure, for these two dispersion measures the implied propensity score model of Problem \eqref{eq:our_db} allows $E[Z|\bm{X} = \bm{x}]$ to vary with all functions of covariates but $\Var(Z|\bm{X} = \bm{x})$ to vary only with the set of covariates that are balanced to the population.
+Since this relationship does not hold for any arbitrary $c(\bm{x})$ and $g(\bm{x})$ sets, this model places substantial restrictions on what forms these sets can take for the implied propensity score model to be true.
+Given a specific $c(\bm{x})$ set, the $g(\bm{x})$ set that satisfies the implied propensity score model can be identified for each $D(\cdot)$ by using the first order conditions \eqref{eq:ps1}-\eqref{eq:ps3} to solve for $\bm{\gamma}^Tg(\bm{x})$ as a function of $\bm{\alpha}_z^Tc(\bm{x})$.